spacelephantlabs/AIPs/AIPS/aip-33.md

     - handlers
 - a dedicated package (`core-nft`) handling NFT class configuration and management.
 - API routes to access NFTs properties
-- a very simple CLI to build NFT transactions for a demo.
+- update of `tester-cli` package to build `nft` transactions (mint and transfer).
-- some other packages adaptations
+- various packages adaptations.

 **Future works:**

-- fix existing bugs
+- fix double transaction execution (in the pool **and** in the block processor).
 - persist in database
 - estimate and set default fees amount.
 How?
 - write some tests
+- implement a way to revert `update` transactions.

-See the [README of the project](https://github.com/spacelephantlabs/core/blob/master/README.md) for an updated version of the todo/done tasks.
+See the [README of the project](https://github.com/spacelephantlabs/ark-core_non-fungible-token/blob/master/README.md) for an updated version of the todo/done tasks.